-The IRISTM Registry is expected to receive approval this spring as a certified EHR Technology vendor, allowing physicians who participate in the IRISTM Registry to qualify for the 0.5 percent PQRS bonus payment and avoid the 2 percent PQRS penalty on 2016 Medicare payments.
+The IRISTM Registry has receive approval as a certified EHR Technology vendor, allowing physicians who participate in the IRISTM Registry to qualify for the 0.5 percent PQRS bonus payment and avoid the 2 percent PQRS penalty on 2016 Medicare payments.
 IRISTM Registry participants who elect PQRS reporting will also avoid ongoing Medicare payment penalties that are linked to PQRS reporting, such as the value-based modifier.

 The IRISTM Registry automates extraction of EHR data, therefore there is less work required for the participating physician or practice.
 For those utilizing a certified EHR (certified to be used in the Medicare and Medicaid EHR Incentive Programs), submission of data through the IRISTM Registry also satisfy the requirement to report clinical quality measures (CQMs) for the Medicare EHR Incentive Program (meaningful use), as well as stage 2 menu objective to report to a specialized registry.